kaixxx/noScribe/README.md

 - The **main window** will log progress-messages and errors.
 It will also show the text of your interview during the last step of the transcription.
 - The transcript will be auto saved every few seconds under the given filename.
 - NoScribe produces an HTML-file.
 This can be opened in every common word editor (including MS Word, LibreOffice).
-- Before working with the transcript though, you should check it with the included Editor.
+- Before working with the transcript though, you should check it with the included editor.
 There will always be some errors.
 Click on the filename in the progress window (blue + underlined) to edit the file.

+### noScribeEdit
-### noScribeEdit: The included Editor to check the final transcript
+The included editor to check the final transcript.

 ![The transcript in the noScribe Editor](img/noScribe_Editor.png)